goto-eof/simple-pass-gen/README.md

     include_symbols: bool,
 ) -> Result<String, SimplePassGenError>;
 ```
-or if you want to generate a easy to remember password
+or if you want to generate an easy to remember password
 ```
 pub fn generate_mnemonic_password(password_length: i32)
 -> Result<String, SimplePassGenError>